Grand Tetons sightseeing

 ________________________________________________________

 Just past Moose, save time for a long stop at the 1/2 mile loop trail pioneer homesteading displays, historic cabin and store at Menor’s Ferry.
-(See map above on this page, the turnoff is on the right as you drive north on the Teton park road just north of the Moose Visitor Center.)
+(The turnoff is on the right as you drive north on the Teton park road just north of the Moose Visitor Center and the Moose entrance station.)

 Lots of pictures at: https://www.nps.gov/grte/learn/historyculture/menor.htm